James Outman Player Props: Dodgers vs. Angels

 James Outman At The Plate

-- Outman is batting .237 with nine doubles, three triples, nine home runs and 23 walks.
+- Outman has nine doubles, three triples, nine home runs and 23 walks while hitting .233.

-- He has gone deep in 10.6% of his games this season, and 3.8% of his chances at the plate.
+- In 10.4% of his games this year, he has hit a home run, and 3.7% of his trips to the plate.

-- Outman has driven in a run in 17 games this season (25.8%), including eight games with more than one RBI (12.1%).
-He has also driven in three or more of his team's runs in four contests.
+- Outman has picked up an RBI in 25.4% of his games this year, with two or more RBI in 11.9% of his games.
+He has also plated three or more runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.